 Thérond ultimately tackles a particular kind of pressure, that isn’t often explored in film to such a cohesive extent.
 The way in which the male characters interact with the actress, brilliantly performed by Jessica Mendez Siqueiros, gives the illusion of a choice and creates a false sense of security that jeopardizes her core beliefs.

 “Art should never be made at the expense of anyone’s safety or well-being and I wanted Rehearsal to highlight that message,” explains Thérond and we couldn’t agree more.

 Thérond’s meticulous approach to the subject allowed her to convey what so many people fail to understand.
 When she originally pitched the idea for Rehearsal to her cinematographer Amanda Treyz, she explained that she wanted the film to quite fittingly “look the way white noise sounds”.
 Filming the scenes in order and clockwise around the room, Thérond chose to keep the camera observational.
 In relying on wide shots, she gives the audience the space and opportunity to interpret the emotionally abusive landscape for themselves.
 It’s this arm’s length approach that allows the gravity of the situation to really sink in and what was once gray becomes that much more black and white.

 “I hope this film will inspire conversations about how we can make film sets – and all workplaces – safer and more consensual for everyone,” Thérond tells Short of the Week.

-Rehearsal screened at New Orleans Film Festival, London Film Festival, Nashville Film Festival, and Encounters Film Festival among others.
+Rehearsal screened at the BFI London Film Festival in 2019 and also played at New Orleans, Nashville and Encounters Film Festival among others.
 Thérond has two feature scripts and a digital series script that she hopes to direct and is currently looking for the right collaborators.
 It looks like Thérond is just getting started!